-What Is JQS.exe In Task Manager?
+What Is JQS.exe (Java Quick Starter)

-JQS.exe stands for Java Quick Starter and is part of Oracle’s Java program.
-Java Quick Starter has been included in Java for many years (since version 6 update 10) – it is designed to improve the initial startup time for some Java applets and applications.
+It refers to the Java Quick Starter – a part of Oracle’s Java program.
+It was included in Java for many years (since version 6 update 10) – it was designed to improve the initial startup time for some Java applets and applications.

 It typically uses only a couple of MB of memory (RAM) but the way it pre-fetches files in and out of memory inevitably has some impact on computer performance – and the disk input and output can become intensive over time.

 If you don’t use Java regularly/daily then all that pre-fetching of files (and jqs.exe itself) is a complete waste of your computer’s valuable resources – it may impact your computer’s performance every day for no benefit.
-Also, we can’t say we have ever actually noticed any increase in speed of Java applet startup that JQS is supposed to assist with…

-How Often Is Java Used?
-According to research, only 0.2% of all the websites in the world still use Java – web based games like Runescape are the most obvious survivors although most online games now use Adobe’s Flash Player instead.
+According to research, a few years ago only 0.2% of all the websites in the world still used Java – web based games like Runescape was the most obvious survivor although most online games now use HTML5 or Adobe’s older Flash Player instead.

-How To Disable Jqs.exe?
 The easiest way to disable jqs.exe for all users of a computer is:

-- Type services.msc and press OK to load the Services configuration window – this shows a list of installed services as shown below:
+services.mscand press OK to load the Services configuration window – this shows a list of installed services as shown below:

 - Scroll down this list of services until you find ‘Java Quick Starter’ and then double click it to open the Java Quick Starter Properties window as shown below: